logo

 [ADVERTISEMENT]

-"The picture shows a rarely seen model, a spiral staircase that can be ordered on the Web."
+"The picture shows a rarely seen model, a spiral staircase that can be ordered on the web."

 Brigitte Schuster

 "Cat stairs with a dwelling place for the cat and possibly other animals.
-Here is also cat food ready."
+Here, cat food is also ready."

 Brigitte Schuster